 On the other side of the equation, the Rolex ‘Professional Watches’ collection, which features models such as the Submariner, GMT-Master II and Daytona saw the largest average retail price increases.
 As Professional Watches points out, one stainless steel Submariner Ref.
 124060 went from USD$8,100 in 2021 to USD$8,950 in the US market in 2022, representing a 10.5 per cent increase.

 But for all the slight markups and price changes, it might matter less.
-With the Rolex Daytona, Datejust and Submariner among the most popular watches of 2021, the chances of purchasing one at retail are getting slimmer by the day.
+With the Rolex Daytona, Datejust and Submariner among the most popular watches of the last few years, the chances of purchasing one at retail are getting slimmer by the day.
 Scarcity remains at an all-time high, with only a select allocation of models available for each region, making the prospect of nabbing one all the more difficult.
 Some have speculated the shortage may have been by design, rather than demand, however, late last year, Rolex issued an official statement that suggested otherwise.

 “The scarcity of our products is not a strategy on our part.
 Our current production cannot meet the existing demand in an exhaustive way, at least not without reducing the quality of our watches – something we refuse to do as the quality of our products must never be compromised,” Rolex wrote in the statement.
 “This level of excellence requires time, and as we have always done, we will continue to take the necessary time to ensure that all our watches not only comply with our standards of excellence, but also meet the expectations of our customers in terms of quality, reliability and robustness.
 Rolex does not compromise on what it takes to produce exceptional watches.”